llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 those to the bridge where they will be routed to the respective namespace interfaces.
 Let's first separate our two namespaces before going further.

-### Moving our network namespaces unto different hosts
+### Moving our network namespaces onto different hosts

 Let's first clean up everything we've done so far[^7]: